Testing bounded arboricity: Introduction

 \section{Introduction}

 The arboricity of a graph is defined as the minimum number of forests into which its edges can be partitioned.
-This measure is equivalent (up to a factor of 2) to the maximum average degree in any subgraph~\cite{NW1,Tutte,NW2} and to the degeneracy of the graph\footnote{A $k$-degenerate graph is an undirected graph in which every subgraph has a vertex of degree at most $k$.
-The arboricity of $G$ is upper bounded by its degeneracy and the degeneracy is less than twice the arboricity.}.
-Hence, the arboricity of a graph can be viewed as a measure of its density ``everywhere''.
-The family of graphs with bounded arboricity includes many important families of graphs, e.g., all minor-closed graph classes such as planar graphs, graphs of bounded treewidth and graphs of bounded genus.
-However, graphs with bounded arboricity do not necessarily exclude a fixed minor, in fact, graphs over $n$ vertices of arboricity $2$ may have a $K_{\sqrt{n}}$-minor.
-In the context of social networks, it includes graphs that are generated according to evolving graph models such as the Barab{\'{a}}si-Albert Preferential Attachment model~\cite{BA99}.
-For various graph optimization problems, it is known that better approximation ratios and faster algorithms exist for graphs with bounded arboricity\footnote{Some of these algorithms are fixed-parameter tractable for degenerate graphs.} (e.g.,~\cite{CN85,GV08, ELS13, BU17} and~\cite{BE, LW10} in the distributed setting), and several NP-hard problems such as {\sc Clique}, {\sc Independent-Set} and {\sc Dominating-Set} become fixed-parameter tractable\cite{AG09, eppstein2010listing}.
+This measure is equivalent (up to a factor of 2) to the maximum average degree in any subgraph~\cite{NW1,Tutte,NW2} and to the degeneracy of the graph.\footnote{The degeneracy of a graph $G$ is the smallest integer $k$ such that in every subgraph of $G$ there is vertex of degree at most $k$.
+The arboricity of $G$ is upper bounded by its degeneracy and the degeneracy is less than twice the arboricity.} Hence, the arboricity of a graph can be viewed as a measure of its density ``everywhere''.
+The class of graphs with bounded arboricity includes many important families of graphs, e.g., all minor-closed graph classes such as planar graphs, graphs of bounded treewidth and graphs of bounded genus.
+Furthermore, graphs in this class are not restricted to being minor-free (for some fixed minor).
+In fact, graphs over $n$ vertices with arboricity $2$ may have a $K_{\sqrt{n}}$-minor.
+In the context of social networks, graphs that are generated according to evolving graph models such as the Barab{\'{a}}si-Albert Preferential Attachment model~\cite{BA99} have bounded arboricity.
+For various graph optimization problems, it is known that better approximation ratios and faster algorithms exist for graphs with bounded arboricity (e.g.,~\cite{CN85,GV08, ELS13, BU17} and~\cite{BE,LPW13} in the distributed setting), and several NP-hard problems such as {\sc Clique}, {\sc Independent-Set} and {\sc Dominating-Set} become fixed-parameter tractable~\cite{AG09, ELS13}.